kirangeofran/tp/docs/DeveloperGuide.md

 2. BorrowCommand Class : Orchestrates the borrowing process.
 It parses the user command, interacts with the book objects to check availability, and updates book states.
-3. BookStorage Class : Handles data persistence, ensuring that book statuses are consistently stored and
-4. retrieved from a file or database.
+3. BookStorage Class : Handles data persistence, ensuring that book statuses are consistently stored and retrieved from a file or database.
 ##### Implementation Details
 How ?
 The "BorrowCommand" upon execution will :
 - Use the book's name provided by the user to locate the book within an 'ArrayList<Book>'.
 - Check the 'isAvailable' attribute of the 'Book' instance to determine if it can be borrowed.
 - If available, the book's 'borrowDate' is set to the current date, and 'returnDate' is calculated based on the pre-determined 2-week borrow period.
-- If not available, rhe user is informed of the 'returnDate'.
+- If not available, the user is informed of the 'returnDate'.
 - Post-interaction, 'BookStorage' updates the book's status in the storage file.